 - System management.

-A vision where all New Zealanders, no matter their age or ability, can get around safely and our road system actually improves people’s health and well-being, and the places and spaces we love.
+A vision where everyone, no matter their age or ability, can get around safely and our road system actually improves people’s health and well-being, and the places and spaces we love.

 Road to Zero is guided by the Safe System approach which remains the international gold standard in road safety.